BasLijten/blog/content/blog/how-to-token-replacement-on-web-config-inside-web-deployment-packages/index.md

 ---
-title: "how to token replacement using the file transform task inside web deployment packages"
+title: "How to token replacement using the file transform task inside web deployment packages"
 date: "2021-05-05"
 category:
 - "Azure Devops"